-Proposed Regulations for Seattle Short Term Rental Operators With any regulation, one must start by defining the activity being regulated.
+Proposed Regulations for Seattle Short Term Rental Operators

+With any regulation, one must start by defining the activity being regulated.
 In this case, we are defining short term rentals as any stays of 29 nights or fewer in duration.
 Stays longer than 29 nights in duration would not be subject to this proposal or be part of any cumulative short term rental stay calculations.
 We believe any stays of 30 nights or more fill a need in our housing market for households in transition.
 One benefit of the technology that facilitates the marketing and booking of short term rentals is that it expanded this niche in the housing market.

-Primary Residence Short term rental operator resides on-site Not Primary Residence Short term rental operator resides off-site Status Quo (includes having a business license and paying applicable taxes) Status Quo (includes having a business license and paying applicable taxes) Requires a new Short Term Rental Operator's license in addition to business license.
-Prohibited fewer for short term rentals in 12 month period Rented 90 cumulative nights or Rented 91 cumulative nights or more for short term rentals in 12 month period The basic proposed framework for short term rentals in Seattle would look like this:
+Requirements

+Primary Residence

+Short term rental operator resides on-site

+Business License

+Existing Requirement

+Short Term Rental Operator's License

+New Requirement

+Not Primary Residence

+Short term rental operator resides off-site

+Business License

+Existing Requirement

+Short Term Rental Operator's License

+New Requirement

+Limited to 1 dwelling unit in addition to the operator's primary residence located in the City of Seattle

+New Requirement

+The basic proposed framework for short term rentals in Seattle would look like this:

+You will be: